ospekki/music-visualizer-server/README.md

      sudo nano src/scripts/createNativeLib.sh

-Comment all lines starting with “programInstalled” by adding “#” then save.
+Comment all starting with “programInstalled” by adding “#” at the beginning of the lines then save.

 ![alt text](https://drive.google.com/uc?export=download&id=1Ux-ZvKMZc7QZKb5TrEv4hIP6nEBCSsxN)